 FAQ & Submission Guidelines

-HOW CAN I SUBSCRIBE OR BUY COPIES?
+HOW CAN I SUBSCRIBE (Our financial supporters receive print payment copies regularly) OR BUY COPIES?
 We use Print on Demand technology (POD), we do not take formal subscriptions or fulfill requests from in-house.
 If you are interested in a high-quality, full color printed copies of any issue/s, you will be able to purchase them individually (see BUY tab above to buy).
-We also offer a low-cost digital version.
+We also offer a free digital version.
 All prices, policies, and fees are subject to change without notice.
-You can also use the following link: http://iinadia.magcloud.com.
+You can also use the following link: http://iinadia.magcloud.com or find us on Amazon.

 DO YOU ACCEPT UNSOLICITED SUBMISSIONS?
 Yes, we are now accepting submissions for upcoming issues.
 We are interested in original artwork, cartoons, photography, essays, short stories, poetry, and articles.
 We especially want articles on writing and the writing life (500 to 1200 words), but also like other subjects.
 Space is limited.
 Short stories/flash fiction (up to 1200 words) can be on virtually any subject.
 We like unusual stories with a twist at the end, and we LOVE super short, quirky flash fiction.
 (We take longer pieces only on occasion, when we have space.)
 Surprise us!
-We prefer free verse and form poetry (up to about 32 lines), but not sing-song rhymed poems dedicated to deceased loved ones or pets.
+We prefer free verse and form poetry (up to about 32 lines).
 Note: we aren’t a platform for political or religious opinions.
+Artwork or photography is best sent as a high-res jpg.

 WHAT RIGHTS DOES WINK USE?
 We reserve One-time, North American, Serial, Electronic, and Archival rights.
 Rights revert to authors, and copyright always remains with authors.

 HOW SHOULD I SEND MY SUBMISSIONS?
-Email submissions with Word attachments are preferred and all should be sent to Nadia Giordana at email@example.com.
+Email submissions are preferred and all should be sent to Nadia Giordana at firstname.lastname@example.org.
 You MUST include your full name and postal mailing address.
-Please DO NOT send a submission in the body of the email, use an attachment in Word.
-Accepted material will receive a response within two weeks to 60 days.
-If you have not heard from us about a submission in over 90 days, you may safely assume we have not chosen your material.
-Writers submitting via email accept and understand that we copy and paste from your document, and though we may catch and correct an occasional obvious mistake during the course of compiling our magazine, original errors are your responsibility.
+Please send submissions in the body of your email.
+Accepted material will receive a response within 60-120 days.
+If you have not heard from us about a submission in over 120 days, you may safely assume we have not chosen your material.
+Please understand that we copy and paste from your document, and though we may catch and correct an occasional obvious mistake during the course of compiling our magazine, original errors are your responsibility.
 We reserve the right to perform minor edits for clarity on scheduled material when deemed appropriate.
 Submission indicates permission to publish in our print magazine as well as on our blog and social media pages.
 We reserve the right to remove from our lineup or move to a later issue, any previously accepted material for any reason.
 Editor's decisions are final.

 MAY I WRITE A LETTER TO THE EDITOR?
 Yes.
 Letters to the editor become the property of the magazine and are assumed intended for publication in whole or in part (unless otherwise requested) and may be used for such purposes.